giandimi/WIS-Project/README.md

 First page is the homepage

-In the second page, user can search for a product or add new one
+In the second page, user can search for a product or add a new one